The coroner has issued his findings on a quadruple scissor lift fatality in Saint-Léandre, Quebec last August.

 We actually missed this incident, which occurred on Saturday August 19th last year.
 The four - two couples - were in the platform of an aging 50ft JLG 500RTS Rough Terrain scissor lift, which they had borrowed to help finish off external work on a farm house, when it overturned

-Kim Blouin, 24 and her partner Émerik Chénard, 27- the owners of the house - were in the fully raised platform with his mother Jocelyne Bouchard, 53, and her partner Marco Roy, 60.
-Photos we have seen from the incident suggest that they might have been up in the platform admiring the view, rather than working, given that thew lift is no where near the house or any other building.
+Kim Blouin, 24 and her partner Émerik Chénard, 27 - the owners of the house - were in the fully raised platform along with his mother Jocelyne Bouchard, 53, and her partner Marco Roy, 60.
+Various photos we have seen from the incident suggest that they might have been up in the platform admiring the view, rather than working, given that the lift is no where near the house or other building.

-According to the coroner the machine had been tampered with so that the levelling jacks and drive, were not disabled when the platform was raised above the maximum height free on wheels of 6.7 metres.
-As a result, the jacks were not deployed, and it may well have been driveable.
-There we no witnesses to the incident.
-The incident was only discovered when a passing motorist spotted the overturned scissor lift.
+According to the coroner the machine appears to have been tampered with so that the lift height and drive, were not disabled when the platform reached its maximum free on wheels height of 6.7 metres.
+As a result, the levelling jacks were not deployed, and it may well have been driveable.
+There were no witnesses to the incident, which was only discovered when a passing motorist spotted the overturned scissor lift.

-Blouin and Chénard had apparently borrowed the list from a neighbouring farmer, who when questioned maintained that he had not made any modifications to the machine since buying it in 2020.
+Blouin and Chénard had apparently borrowed the lift from a neighbouring farmer, who when questioned, maintained that he had not made any modifications to the machine since buying it in 2020.
 The investigation revealed however that no new compliance inspections were carried out at the time of the past two ownership changes in 2015 and 2020, contrary to the requirements of local regulations.

 “The malfunctioning of the oscillating axle, incorrect tire pressures, all four occupants moving to the same side of the platform, the sloped ground or a combination of all of those factors could have contributed to the equipment tipping over.”
 We have requested a full copy of the report